ADGEfficiency/adgefficiency.github.io/_posts/2018-09-28-discount-climate.md

 date: 2018-09-28
 categories:
   - Energy
-excerpt: It's our evolution shaped psychology that is the real problem.
+excerpt: Our evolution shaped psychology is the reason why.

 ---